Predicted electric field induced surface magnetization of vortex phase of superconductors

 where the derivative here is at constant magnetic field and the ratio $M_0/Q_0$ is actually the slope of a linear regression when the electrostatic doping is due to different voltages.
 The cancellation of the temperature dependent $\lambda^2(T)$ suggests that the parameter determined in this way will have weak temperature dependence.
-This result allows us to measure the effective Cooper pair mass $m^{*}$ through the experimental setup presented in Fig.~\ref{Fig1} by measuring the change in the magnetic moment of the sample induced by the accumulation of charge due to a voltage generator, all of which happening in the external magnetic field $B$ perpendicular to the film.
+This result allows us to measure the effective Cooper pair mass $m^{*}$ through the experimental setup presented in Fig.~\ref{Fig1} by measuring the change in the magnetic moment of the sample induced by the accumulation of charges due to a voltage generator, all of which is happening in the external magnetic field $B$ perpendicular to the film.
 Since the effective mass is positive, the method simultaneously determines the sign of the Cooper pair charge $\mathrm{sgn}(e^*)$.
-If an investigated superconductor is used for which the penetration dept then $\lambda(0)$ is known, all variables from the right side of Eq.~(\ref{effective_mass}) are known and a systematic investigation of the predicted surface magnetization can lead to a creation of Cooper pair mass spectroscopy; which is one of the purposes of the present work.
-For many branches of condensed matter physics effective masses are important material parameters and the rhetoric question why we need to know them has no sense; the physics of superconductivity is not an exception but only the next example of the common rule.
+If an investigated superconductor is used for which the penetration depth $\lambda(0)$ is known, all variables from the right side of Eq.~(\ref{effective_mass}) are known and a systematic investigation of the predicted surface magnetization can lead to a creation of Cooper pair mass spectroscopy; which is one of the purposes of the present work.
+For cleaved superconductors $m^*$ coincides with the bulk one while in general case $m^*$ will reveal some properties of the superconductor-insulator interface.

 For which effects of the physics of superconductivity effective mass of Cooper pairs is important?
-Except the effect of Bernoulli in superconductors which is only qualitatively observed, $m^*$ is important for electric modulation of the kinetic inductance in thin high-$T_c$ films.
-First quantitative determination of effective mass of Cooper pairs in high-$T_c$ cuprate YBa$_2$Cu$_3$O$_{7-\delta}$ was performed in Bell labs 32 years ago~\cite{Reply}, cf. Ref.~\onlinecite{Comment}.
-Alas this research was interrupted and was not continued.
-In such a way an important part of the physics of superconductivity has remained undeveloped.
-Without the effective Cooper pair mass $m^{*}$, the physics of superconductivity is Hamlet without the prince, only with the role of Ophelia performed by onnagata.~\cite{Onagata}
+Except the effect of Bernoulli in superconductors, which is only qualitatively observed, $m^*$ is important for electric modulation of the kinetic inductance in thin high-$T_c$ films.
+In any cases the relative mass $m^*/2m_e$ will be a convenient dimensionless parameter parameterizing the new effect.

+First quantitative determination of effective mass of Cooper pairs in high-$T_c$ cuprate YBa$_2$Cu$_3$O$_{7-\delta}$ in vortex-free regime was performed in Bell labs 32 years ago,~\cite{Reply} cf. Ref.~\onlinecite{Comment}.

 From a technological point of view, we emphasize that it is not necessary to make contacts on the ab-plane of Bi$_2$Sr$_2$CaCu$_2$O$_8$.
 This face, which is easily cleaved, is one of the plates of the already mentioned plane capacitor and it has to be atomically clean.
 The contact has to be made on the lateral ac- or bc-plane, which is a relatively simple task.
 The dielectric material between the plates of the capacitor does not have any specific contribution to the effect, which should be observable even for plain air.
 In such a way, the proposed experiment can be easily performed in every laboratory related to the physics of superconductivity, it is only necessary to have a single Bi$_2$Sr$_2$CaCu$_2$O$_8$ crystal.